 In 2004 I arrived in Antarctica at the Vernasdky Research Base, where scientists first discovered the hole in the ozone layer in 1985.
 From that moment on, I began to take an interest in documenting environmental problems related to global-warming and the melting of ice.

 My photography was not born from following in the footsteps of or being inspired by other photographers.
-Rather, I learned by studying the masters of painting and how they understood light – first Van Eyck and later Caravaggio, with whose work I fell deeply in love.
+Rather, I learned by studying the masters of painting and how they understood light – first Van Eyck and later Caravaggio, with whose work I fell deeply in love with.

 The subjects I mainly portray are what I call the “molecules” or main components of travel reportage photography: landscapes, people and animals – all made while maintaining the same level of quality and consistency of style.